Flow-matic/Crypto-Price-App/README.md

 * Streamlit Cloud is a workspace for your team to deploy, manage, and collaborate on your Streamlit apps.
 You connect your Streamlit Cloud account directly to your GitHub repository (public or private) and then Streamlit Cloud launches the apps directly from the code you've stored on GitHub.
 Most apps will launch in only a few minutes, and any time you update the code on GitHub, your app will automatically update for you.
 This creates a fast iteration cycle for your deployed apps, so that developers and viewers of apps can rapidly prototype, explore, and update apps.

-* Under the hood Streamlit Cloud handles all of the containerization, authentication, scaling, security and everything else so that all you need to worry about is creating the app.
+* Under the hood Streamlit Cloud handles all of the containerisation, authentication, scaling, security and everything else so that all you need to worry about is creating the app.
 Maintaining Streamlit apps is easy.
 Containers get the latest security patches, are actively monitored for container health.

 ___